Blue Buffalo

 BLUE Tastefuls - Weight and Hairball Control - Chicken and Brown Rice Recipe

-Blue Buffalo’s BLUE Tastefuls Weight and Hairball Control Chicken and Brown Rice Recipe is designed for indoor cats, targeting weight management and hairball reduction.
+Blue Buffalo BLUE Tastefuls Weight and Hairball Control formula is specifically designed for indoor adult cats, combining weight management and digestive care in a single recipe.

 Pros: